kluchey/OMG/pages/inequality.md

-- #definiton An inequality is a question asked mathematically about whether two  numbers or expressions
+- #definiton An inequality is a question asked mathematically about whether two or more numbers or expressions are greater or lesser than each other.
+Usually, this question can be answered `True` or `False` but sometimes we need to
+- #eg Is $3>4$?